 Depending on the state and locality, there are some circumstances in which tenants are allowed to formally break the lease without any rent obligation after the notice period.
 This may include:

-According to the War and National Service Members Civil Relief Act, tenants are permitted to break their lease early if they’re going into active military duty in one of many services.
+According to the War and National Service Members Civil Relief Act, tenants are permitted to break their lease early if they are called to active military duty.

-In such cases, tenants have to give 30 days notice of early termination, after which they aren’t obligated to make any more rent payments.
+In such cases, tenants have to give 30 days notice of early termination, after which they are not obligated to make any more rent payments.

 - National Guard

 - Armed forces more than 50 miles away